 Ball Performance Testing Methods

 GBT Technologies LLC, a joint venture between Max Out Golf and Equip2Golf, conducts continuous testing of leading golf balls sold – mainly in the United States.
-Our initial testing database contains 74 leading balls produced by manufacturers including: Bridgestone, Callaway, Maxfli, Nike, Pinnacle, Srixon, Titleist, Top Flite, and Wilson Staff.
+We have tested over 150 leading balls produced by manufacturers including: Bridgestone, Callaway, Maxfli, Nike, Pinnacle, Srixon, Titleist, Top Flite, and Wilson Staff.
 The database is updated as new balls are released and evaluated, and we expect to cover all of the leading brands and ball types in the future.

 We use Equip2Golf's patent-pending golf ball rating method called the MPI™ to create a performance index grading the qualities of the golf balls.
 Utilizing swing robots and real golfers, each ball is tested using a driver, 6-Iron and Sand Wedge.
 Distance, spin and accuracy data is captured using Max Out Golf's patented IGMS system to measure actual launch conditions.
 The human testing is conducted not with one "optimum" or "average" swing but by golfers of varying skill levels.
 Additionally, compression, cover hardness, and "hotness" are measured for each golf ball to access overall feel.
 All test results are validated by Max Out Golf in their facilities using real golfers.